LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/methods/cancel-delete-request.md

 indicator: both
 ---

-This API allows cancellation of an existing deletion request.
+This API allows cancellation of an existing deletion request in the time period before it is approved by LP.

 ### Request